Step 1: Look for hallmark markings

 Step 2: Check the item’s weight

-As a rule, fake chains feel fake while solid gold jewelry is very smooth, heavy, and consistent throughout.
+As a rule, unlike fake chains, solid gold jewelry is very smooth, heavy, and consistent throughout.
 For instance, if you have a gold-colored chain that has a darker color or even a silvery color showing through on parts that see heavy wear, this is likely a gold-plated chain and not very valuable.
 When solid gold or platinum jewelry wears down, the part showing through should still be the same color.
 This isn’t the case for white gold.

 Tip: When determining the value of chains, the longer and heavier your gold or platinum jewelry is, generally the more valuable it is.